 What is learner driver insurance?

 A specialist insurance policy designed for people learning to drive, cover is typically offered from 2 hours to 5 months.
 It allows holders of a government-issued provisional driving license to drive on the road legally.
-The insurance is only valid if you’re accompanied by a full license holder.
+The insurance is only valid if you’re accompanied by a full license holder who is over the age of 25.
 You’ll only need this type of insurance if you plan to drive any car that’s not with a paid professional driving instructor.

 How do I get a provisional license?